scylladb/jepsen/README.md

 to run Jepsen tests under development.

 The Jepsen library has diverged from upstream; before running any tests, run `lein install` from the jepsen directory.
+If you're using the Docker container, you'll want to run this command inside the container, not on your host system.